Luigi Pasquarelli

-Pasquarelli completed his studies in Naples.
-He gained acclaim in 1877 in Naples for a marble group depicting: Un episodio di Pompei.
+Pasquarelli completed his studies in Naples, where he gained acclaim in 1877 for a marble group depicting Un episodio di Pompei.
 Among his other works are: Pescatore amalfitano; Piccola ciociara; Fruttivendola; Busto muliebre; some portraits, many bassorilievi and funereal monuments.
 At Turin, in 1880, he exhibited a statue depicting: Un venditore napoletano di frutta.
 Minutes of a meeting of the council of Naples from 1872, document a trip to Brazil.